Tips for Choosing the Right Home Gym

 The weight stack includes 16 steel alloy weight plates, 10 lbs each, with a total weight of 160 lbs, this being one of the main reasons the unit costs more than $800.
 The stacks are not upgradable unless you improvise.
 The pulleys and cables can withstand much more weight than 160 lbs.

 The Powerline BSG10X includes five workout stations.
 These are the press station, the lat pulldown station, the leg developer, the mid pulley station, and the low pulley station.
 It comes with several accessories, and there’s also a leg press station attachment available for it (not included).
 The machine offers the possibility to execute more than 40 exercises.
 Read Full Review.

 Smith machines generally offer higher versatility than standard weight stack machines.
 Most of them work with Olympic and Standard weight plates, always leaving open the possibility to upgrade the weight capacity.
 They also allow you to stabilize your weight and execute heavier lifts more safely.
-However, they restrict movement; thus, most would instead use a power rack over a Smith.
+However, they restrict movement; thus, most use a power rack over a Smith.

 The EXM2500S includes six workout stations.
 These are press station, lat pulldown station, leg attachment, fly station, low pulley station, mid pulley station.
 Thus, the home gym allows the execution of more than 40 exercises.
 There are also several accessories included.
 Read Full Review.

 The Inspire Fitness BL1 home gym offers the range of exercises of most weight stack machines.
 However, it has a different system when it comes to weight resistance.
 It’s a leverage machine and uses your body weight as the main element of weight resistance.
 So the “BL” in its name stands for “Body Lift.”
 And when it comes to weight resistance, it offers a range between 10% and 150% of your total body weight.